Home | ENG | 繁體 | 简体

 Financial Assets at Fair Value through Profit or Loss

-Financial assets at fair value through profit or loss comprise mainly the Group’s Resource Investment.
-As at 31 December 2023, APAC had significant investment representing 5% or more of the Group’s total assets in Shougang Fushan Resources Group Limited (“Shougang Fushan”) (HKEX: 639).
+Financial assets at fair value through profit or loss comprise mainly its Resource Investment.
+As at 30 June 2024, APAC had significant investments representing 5% or more of the Group’s total assets in Shougang Fushan Resources Group Limited (“Shougang Fushan”) (HKEX: 639).

 Shougang Fushan is a coking coal producer listed on The Stock Exchange of Hong Kong Limited.
-Its principal businesses are coking coal mining and the production and sales of coking coal products in China.
-It has three mines located in China with reserves of 64 million tonnes of raw coking coal at 31 December 2022 and during six months ended 30 June 2023 Shougang Fushan produced 2.7 million tonnes of raw coking coal, which is consistent with its 2023 guidance of 5.25 million tonnes of raw coking coal.
+Its principal businesses are coking coal mining, production and sales of coking coal products in China.
+It has 3 mines located in China with recoverable reserves of 59 million tonnes of raw coking coal at 31 December 2023.

 Resource Investment

-The investments in this division comprise mostly minor and liquid holdings in various natural resource companies listed on major stock exchanges, including Australia, Canada, Hong Kong, the United Kingdom and the United States.
-Our investments focus on select commodities within several commodity segments: energy, bulk commodities, base metals and precious metals.
+The investments in this division comprise mostly minor and liquid holdings in various natural resource companies listed on major stock exchanges including Australia, Canada, Hong Kong, the United Kingdom and the United States.
+Our investments focus on select commodities within several commodity segments, namely energy, bulk commodities, base metals and precious metals.

-Our Resource Investment division includes, among other investing strategies, the two resource portfolios announced in August 2016, with additional natural resource-focused strategies subsequently established and focused on large caps and specialist opportunities.
+Our Resource Investment division includes, among other investing strategies, the two resource portfolios announced in August 2016, with additional natural resource focused strategies subsequently established and focused on large caps and specialist opportunities.
 The aim of the portfolios is to produce a positive return using the Company’s funds as well as to create a track record to attract potential third-party investments in the future.
-These various portfolios are managed under the Resource Investment segment of the Company, which is separate from the Company’s large strategic stakes.
+These various portfolios are managed under the Resource Investment segment of the Company, which is separate to the Company’s larger strategic stakes.
 Our portfolios have a global long-only mandate (cannot short stocks) and strict parameters on market capitalisation, liquidity, development stage (exploration through to production) and jurisdiction to manage risk.

 The Energy Portfolio is primarily focused on the oil, gas and renewables sectors.
-At the end of 2019, the mandate for this portfolio was expanded to include investments in renewables, and with a broaden sector of investments, in the last four years from February 2020 (before the full impact of the Covid-19 Pandemic) to February 2024, the Energy Portfolio has generated a return on investment of 113%.
+At the end of 2019, the mandate for this portfolio was expanded to include investments in renewables, and with a broadened sector of investments, in the last 3.5 years from February 2020 (before the full impact of the COVID-19 Pandemic) to June 2024, the Energy Portfolio has generated a return on investment of 22%.

-The investment choices in the Energy Portfolio are selected through a combination of fundamental bottom up valuation and analysis of the prospects for different sectors.
+The investment choices in the Energy Portfolio are selected through a combination of fundamental bottom-up valuation and analysis of the prospects for different sectors.
 For instance, during the early days of the COVID-19 pandemic, the investments were focused in companies in the green energy sector given that the low interest rate environment was supportive of stocks with significant growth potential.
 More recently investments have focused on energy companies given the impact of high interest rates on the green energy sector, plus robust oil prices supported by OPEC+ production cuts.
-We remain cautious on the outlook for both sub-segments, the potential weaker economic outlook globally is likely to put pressure on energy prices.
-While energy transition continues, the market’s appetite for non-profitable companies has waned significantly and sentiment about what happens to the proposed IRA funding in the US given the potential changes from the election, will weigh on the sector as well.

 Precious